Tampa Attorney for DUI Defense

 No Withhold of Adjudication

 The Florida legislature (in Florida Statutes section 316.656) has specifically made it unlawful to receive a withhold of adjudication for the charge of DUI.
-Ostensibly, they singled out the crime of DUI for just this purpose.
+Ostensibly, they singled out the crime of DUI for enhanced punishment.
 For those that aren’t legal experts, this means (in a nutshell) that your D.U.I. case will stay on your record for life, unless you can get it dropped, dismissed, or reduced, and you are otherwise eligible to seal or expunge your record.
-For more details, see our Expungement & Sealing page.
-These factors underscore the importance of retaining an experienced lawyer.
+For more details, see our expungement & sealing page.
+These factors underscore the importance of retaining an experienced Tampa DUI Lawyer.